 Is Cyberbullying a Crime?

-Until recently, no laws specifically addressed cyberbullying.
+Until the mid-2000s, no laws specifically addressed cyberbullying.
 But legislators have not been blind to the increasing number of high-publicity incidents, including tragic results in certain cases (suicides and school shootings, for instance).
-Laws have sprung up in some states, but often leave enforcement in the hands of school officials.
+Laws have sprung up in some states, but many of these law often leave enforcement in the hands of school officials.
 As such, cyberbullying may often be treated as a civil, rather than a criminal matter.

 However, prosecutors have used existing laws on the books to prosecute individuals suspected of cyberbullying.
 Criminal harassment statutes can often provide a basis for bringing charges in severe cases, and more serious criminal charges have been brought in cases where the offense has resulted in suicide or other tragic consequences.